2016 New Zealand National Party leadership election: Jonathan Coleman

 Minister of Health and Minister for Sport and Recreation Dr Jonathan Coleman announced his candidacy on 6 December 2016.
 Coleman was first elected to Parliament in 2005 as the MP for Northcote.
 He also held ministerial positions for Defence, Immigration, State Services and Broadcasting during the fifth National government.
 Coleman conceded to English on 8 December 2016, after English secured public endorsements from more than half of caucus members.

 Judith Collins

 Minister of Police and Minister of Corrections Judith Collins announced her candidacy on 6 December 2016.
 Collins was elected to Parliament in 2002 as the MP for Clevedon; after the 2007 boundary changes, she was re-elected MP for Papakura in 2008 where she remains MP.
 She previously held ministerial positions for Justice, ACC, Veterans' Affairs and Ethnic Affairs in the fifth National government.
-Collins had been the highest ranked woman in Key's Cabinet, but resigned from her ministerial porfolios in 2014 following allegations of undermining the head of the Serious Fraud Office.
+Collins had been the highest ranked woman in Key's Cabinet, but resigned from her ministerial portfolios in 2014 following allegations of undermining the head of the Serious Fraud Office.
 However, she was later cleared following an inquiry and was restored to Cabinet in 2015.
 Collins withdrew her candidacy and endorsed English on 8 December 2016.